kervin5/twitch-status/README.md

-# Weather Now
+# Twitch Stus

-## Frontend Project - Geolocation
+## Frontend Project - REST API

 ### Multiple API implementation

 This is a front-end project built with vanilla HTML and CSS.
+It fetches a list of specific channels and displays their current status.

 ## Technologies Used